 - a) the shirt should be tucked in.
-Collar and parts visible when wearing a jacket should be white or cream or a pale colour.
-Colours and patterns on body and sleeves of shirt are permitted - b) the collar must be either a ratcatcher or business-style collar if the latter then a tie must be worn - c) the shirt may be long sleeved, short sleeved, capped sleeve or sleeveless - d) a waistcoat may be worn - e) stocks should be white, off white or same colour as coat, or pale colour, piping trim is permitted
+Collar and parts that will be visible when wearing a jacket should be white or a pale or coordinating colour.
+Patterns on body and sleeves of shirt are permitted even when not wearing a coat - b) the collar must be either a ratcatcher or business-style collar if the latter then a tie must be worn - c) the shirt may be long sleeved, short sleeved, capped sleeve or sleeveless - d) a waistcoat may be worn - e) stocks are to be white, off white, a pale colour or same colour as coat, piping trim is permitted